Brendan McFarlane: Maze Prison – hunger strikes and escape

 After the break-out, McFarlane resumed his IRA activities.
 In December 1983, he is alleged to have kidnapped supermarket executive Don Tidey in a bid to ransom him to raise money for the IRA.
 The kidnap was one of spate of kidnappings and robberies ordered by the IRA Army Council in the early 1980s to raise funds.
 Tidey was taking his 13-year-old daughter to school when he stopped at what he believed to be a Garda Síochána checkpoint.
 A gun was put to his head and he was bundled into a waiting car.
 A few days later his photograph was sent to Associated British Foods, and this was followed by a phone call demanding an IR£5 million ransom.

 The Gardaí eventually tracked Tidey and his kidnappers – four in all – to Derrada Wood in Ballinamore, County Leitrim on 16 December 1983.
-In the subsequent shoot-out, following which Tidey made his escape, a trainee Garda and an Irish Army soldier (Gary Sheehan and Patrick Kelly) were killed.
+In the subsequent shoot-out, following which Tidey made his escape, a trainee Garda (Gary Sheehan) and an Irish Army soldier (Patrick Kelly) were killed.
 Tidey's kidnappers escaped.

 On 16 January 1986, McFarlane was recaptured in the Netherlands along with fellow escapee Gerry Kelly, and subsequently extradited to Northern Ireland, and released on parole from the Maze in 1997.
-By 1993 he had become the longest serving prisoner in the Maze.
+By 1993, he had become the longest serving prisoner in the Maze.

 Kidnapping charges

 In 1998, McFarlane was first charged in the Republic of Ireland with Tidey's kidnapping, but he challenged this on the basis that Gardaí had lost a number of exhibits containing fingerprints – the central evidence in the case.
 The Irish Supreme Court ruled in March 2006 that the trial could proceed.

 The Gardaí based the Tidey charges on items recovered from the kidnap site, including a milk carton and a plastic container, on which fingerprints were discovered.
 Although the items went missing from Garda headquarters during renovation work, the fingerprints had been photographed and a forensic analysis done.

 McFarlane was due to stand trial on 3 October 2006.
 However his legal team launched a second judicial review in May 2006, on the grounds that McFarlane could not get a fair trial due to "systematic delays in bringing the prosecution".
 This held up his trial until the Irish High Court ruled on the issue on 8 December 2006.
 However, McFarlane's representatives appealed this decision in turn.
 Their appeal was finally dismissed on 6 March 2008, and the trial opened in Dublin on 11 June 2008 only to collapse on 26 June when the Garda evidence was ruled inadmissible.

 In September 2010, McFarlane was awarded compensation following a European Court of Human Rights ruling.
 The court found the proceedings relating to the kidnapping of supermarket executive Don Tidey had been "unreasonably long".
-The Irish government was ordered to pay 5,400 euro in damages within three months and 10,000 euro in legal costs.
+The Irish government was ordered to pay €5,400 in damages within three months and €10,000 in legal costs.